BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 {% include image-gallery.html pages = page.images_primary-keys-alice-add-to-wallet %}

-##### Time to take a break
+##### Time to hit pause
 All primary keys have now been added to the wallet.
 Next, Bob and Alice need to add the inheritance keys in the same way.
 They plan to do that during a family gathering which is coming up on the following weekend.
 For now, Bob hits "Save and finish later".
-The application saves the progress locally and allows Bob to resume at any later point in time.
+The application saves the progress locally and allows Bob to continue later.

 {% include image-gallery.html pages = page.images_creation-save %}

 ### Adding the inheritance keys

+Bob and Alice already met with Edward, their lawyer, ahead of the family meeting and imported his key to the wallet.
+So only Christina's and David's keys remain to be added to the wallet.

 During the family reunion, Bob opens our application and resumes the wallet creation process.
-They could just import and transfer their keys as described above.
-Bob and Alice already met with Edward, their lawyer, and imported his key.
-So only Christina's and David's key remain to be added to the wallet.
+Just like with Alice's key, he creates a key request.

 ##### Christina creates a new key in the app
 The Jones children could follow the same procedure as mentioned above.
 However, our app also allows the users to generate a new key in the app.